Chapter 173-13 Accessing Confidential Personal Information

 (P) Complying with a collective-bargaining agreement provision.

-(D) Section 149.43 of the Revised Code for the general statute on public records;
+Section 149.43 of the Revised Code for the general statute on public records.

-(E) Section 173.061 of the Revised Code for records identifying the recipients of golden buckeye cards;
+Section 173.061 of the Revised Code for records that identify recipients of golden buckeye cards.

-(H) Division (B) of section 173.393 of the Revised Code regarding monitoring of certified providers.
+Division (B) of section 173.393 of the Revised Code for records obtained while monitoring certified providers.

 For personal information systems that are computer systems and contain confidential personal information, ODA shall do the following: